 I graduated from Syracuse University with a Juris Doctor (JD) in International Law, Master of Arts (MA) in International Relations and Bachelor of Science (BSc) in Business Management.
-I have over two decades of experience working in research, communications and business management in domains such as academia, high-tech and politics.
+I have over two decades of experience working in communications, marketing, and business management in domains such as academia, high-tech and politics.
 Before joining Ryerson, I was the Projects and Communications Manager at the Norman Newman Centre for Entrepreneurship at Dalhousie University and the Research and Communications Manager at the Dalhousie University Social Media Lab.
 While at Dalhousie, I managed numerous social media-related research projects and led efforts to raise the profile and impact of various other academic initiatives.

 I currently live in bustling downtown Toronto.
 In my spare time, I am an avid traveler, amateur photographer, foodies, and political junkie.
 If you are looking to connect with me, please look for me on Twitter; my handle is @phmai.